 A green box - The authentication module says the group does exist.

-A gray box - The authentication module can't by some reason tell if the group is available.
+A gray box - The authentication module can't for some reason tell if the group is available.
+The integration may still work if individual users can be matched to groups.

 At this moment, we are interested in if the boxes is red/green or gray under the column for our connection to the Active Directory server.
 Given that the boxes are gray, something is wrong with the connection, and the settings needs to be checked.
 If the boxes is red/green, the connection is up, and the Active Directory server answers.